 Even small savings build powerful habits when repeated over time.

-Real Monthly Example (Simple Breakdown)
+Real U.S. Example (Detailed Breakdown)

-Let’s take a realistic monthly after-tax income of $4,000:
+Let’s say your monthly after-tax income is $4,000:

 Where Most People Go Wrong